luiscoco/AWS_EMR_Amazon-Elastic-MapReduce/README.md

 aws emr create-cluster --name MyEMRCluster --use-default-roles --release-label emr-6.11.0 --instance-count 1 --instance-type m5.xlarge --applications Name=Spark Name=Hadoop --ec2-attributes SubnetIds=subnet-0169aa6190d4e691f,KeyName=EMR_luis_keypair --log-uri s3://aws-logs-550146943653-eu-west-3/elasticmapreduce
 ```

+This is a command-line interface (CLI) command for AWS Elastic MapReduce (EMR) to create a new EMR cluster.

+This command essentially creates an EMR cluster named "MyEMRCluster" with one m5.xlarge instance, running **Spark** and **Hadoop** applications, using default roles, and storing logs in the specified S3 bucket.

+**aws emr create-cluster**: This is the main command to create an EMR cluster using the AWS CLI.

+**--name MyEMRCluster**: This sets the name of the EMR cluster to "MyEMRCluster."

+**--use-default-roles**: This option specifies that the command should use the default roles for EMR, which are necessary for managing and running EMR clusters.

+**--release-label emr-6.11.0**: Specifies the EMR release version to use.
+In this case, it's version 6.11.0.

+**--instance-count 1**: Sets the number of EC2 instances in the cluster to 1.

+**--instance-type m5.xlarge**: Specifies the type of EC2 instances to use in the cluster.
+In this case, it's m5.xlarge.

+**--applications Name=Spark Name=Hadoop**: Specifies the applications to be installed on the EMR cluster.
+In this case, it's Apache Spark and Apache Hadoop.

+**--ec2-attributes SubnetIds=subnet-0169aa6190d4e691f,KeyName=EMR_luis_keypair**: Specifies EC2 instance attributes.
+It specifies the subnet ID where the instances should be launched and the key pair to use for SSH access.

+**--log-uri s3://aws-logs-550146943653-eu-west-3/elasticmapreduce**: Specifies the Amazon S3 URI where the EMR logs should be stored.
+EMR logs contain information about the cluster's execution.

 - Add steps to execute specific job or task by using AWS CLI

 - Check out